turston-l/whats-next-on-react/readme.md

 ### WhatsNextOn React App

-WhatsNextOn Vinalla JS Application ported to React.
+WhatsNextOn Vinalla JS Booklist Manager Application ported to React.
 In this application, I've used React components, React forms, event handlers etc.

 #### Commands used to install Font awesome: